ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Learned about linting, made an image carousel, installed VScode extensions

 **Thoughts:** Was able to make the carousel pretty simply.
 Linting is cool and so are the extensions I installed, but I'm not sure if they're all active as is or if I need to make that happen.

+### Day 73: September 7, 2021

+**Today's Progress**: Learned about validity in forms and toyed with it, learned about ES2015/ECMA stuff.
+Learned a bit more on JSON and how to call it from a url.
+Started learning about Async

+**Thoughts:** Been feeling burnt out but I'm going to keep pushing.
+So far so good on what I learned, Async looks like it'll be tough to get a grip on but gotta get into it and find out.